 Board of Trustees

-Terry Woodward, Treasurer, Executive Committee Member
+Terry Woodward, chairman, Executive Committee Member

 Terry Woodward, a native of Owensboro, Kentucky is chairing IBMM’s Capital Campaign for the new International Bluegrass Music Center, scheduled to open in May of 2015.
 He was a Founding Member of IBMA and served as the Chairperson the first three years of its existence.
 He is the Owner/President of Wax Works, Inc, a major video distributor representing all of the major movie studios.
 He is also the Owner/President of Team Marketing, which is the largest company of sports licensed video product in the nation.
 He is a graduate of the University of Kentucky and in 1999 was inducted into its Business College Hall of Fame.
 He remains very active in his community and industry associations.